SmartRuiRui/test1_git_repository/readme.txt

-hello  baby u want to go with me
+hello  baby u want to go with me play the paino